triton-IT/triton-pdf-core/README.md

 * Adding non transparent images.
 * Adding lines and curves.

-Future versions will permit to load custom fonts, handle transparent images and different PDF formats, particularly PDF-A.
+Future versions will permit to load custom fonts, handle transparent images, links, anchors and different PDF formats, particularly PDF-A.

 Other PDFs capabilities like adding 3d content, videos, etc. will not be implemented.
 Simplypdf-core goal is to be capable to draw anything that can be drawn on a paper page, no more, but not less.